 The Macgregor Smith Public Speaking Competition was founded by Professor Jack Macgregor Smith who was the first professor of agricultural engineering and was a polished and entertaining speaker.
 Hosted by the Agriculture Club, this annual competition is a long-standing tradition within the Faculty, having begun in 1931.

-Since the Faculty of Agricultural, Life & Environmental Sciences draws on science, the social sciences, business, the arts and humanities to help solve some of the most pressing global issues we face today and will continue to face in years to come, for this year’s competition we challenge you to think about what “Providing Solutions to Global Challenges” means to you.
+Since the Faculty of Agricultural, Life & Environmental Sciences draws on science, the social sciences, business, the arts and humanities to help solve some of the most pressing global issues we face today and will continue to face in years to come, for this year’s competition we’d like you to think about “Future Challenges and Opportunities.”

 Your speech should relate to the following statement:

 ______ is a future challenge I’m concerned about and ______ could be an opportunity to address it.

 (Examples of future challenges could relate to technology, population, food security, malnutrition, climate change, etc)